-As we discussed last week, there are many ways to deburr.
+As we have discussed previously, there are many ways to deburr.
 This week we’re taking a closer look at High-Pressure Water Jet Deburring.
 The first thing that bears mentioning is that CNC-controlled, high-pressure water jet deburring produces accurate, repeatable, and predictable results.
 For the right situation and parts, it’s an ideal solution to remove burrs.

 High-Pressure Water Jet Deburring is exactly what it sounds like.
 Pressurized water is precisely focused through CNC control to remove burrs and chips in and around parts.
 Depending on the cleanliness specifications, this can be performed submerged or in an open-air environment.
 Open-air washing/deburring targets specific areas of the part where the water jet is focused.
 Submerged will clean the entire part, internally and externally.